 Stroke Survivor Support Group Meetings

 The Neurology Department Stroke Service at Boston University Medical Center hosts a monthly Stroke Survivor Support Group.
-The group meets the 2nd Friday of every month.
 Each meeting features guest speakers from BMC or from within the local Boston community.
 Caregivers are welcome and encouraged to join us.

 Boston Med Flight is a non-profit organization that transports patients in need of medical attention, regardless of their ability to pay and is financially supported in part by a number of Boston hospitals.